playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 	<li>List Item 2</li>
 </ul>
 ```

+> The empty comment `<!---->` will show up in your element tab of your browser and was therefore left in.
+The empty comment block is used by Angular to showcase where a template is

 [While this has confused many developers, who have expected the embedded view to be children of the `ViewContainer` reference element](https://github.com/angular/angular/issues/9035), this is intentional behavior, and is consistent with other APIs similar to it.